dojinkimm/Object_Detection_Video_DNN_Tensorflow_Pytorch/README.md

 ### 1. Tensorflow Pre-trained model => Opencv Dnn
 In order to use pre-trained model in **Opencv**, frozen inference graph file `.pb` must be converted to `.pbtxt` file.
-The way to convert `.pb` file differs by network architecture <br/>
+The way to convert `.pb` file differs by object detection architecture <br/>
 Example) if downloaded pre-trained model is faster rcnn
 ```Shell
 $ python tf_text_graph_faster_rcnn.py --input /path/to/.pb --output /path/to/.pbtxt --config /path/to/pipeline.config